Our Maternal-Fetal Medicine Fellowship Program is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 - Acquire competency in managing normal and complicated obstetric patients before, during, and after delivery.

-- Acquire the requisite skills in prenatal diagnosis and perinatal ultrasound to diagnose and counsel couples at risk.
+- Acquire the requisite skills in prenatal diagnosis and perinatal ultrasound to diagnose fetal anomalies and counsel couples at risk.

 - Demonstrate knowledge of fundamental areas of MFM as defined in the ABOG Guide to Learning in Maternal-Fetal Medicine.
 The program utilizes a combination of didactic lectures, assigned reading, journal clubs, case conferences, and research conferences to achieve this objective.

-The fellow’s learning experience is supervised by faculty members who are board certified in Maternal-Fetal Medicine, Maternal-Fetal Medicine, and Genetics, and Maternal-Fetal Medicine and Internal Medicine.
+The fellow’s learning experience is supervised by faculty members who are board certified in Maternal-Fetal Medicine, Genetics, and Internal Medicine.

 Collaboration with researchers from the entire University of Florida faculty is highly encouraged.